 - 90% of expenses go to the operation and maintenance of the association

-The tax filing deadline is March 15 for most associations, or 2 ½ months (the 15th of the third month) after the end of your association’s fiscal year.
+The tax filing deadline is April 15 for most associations, or the 15th of the fourth month after the end of your association’s fiscal year.
 You can also file an extension if you won’t be able to make the deadline.

 Don’t mess with the IRS